 DEADLINE: August 1.
-Final papers and supplemental materials due at https://precisionconference.com/~vgtc/
+Submit final papers and supplemental materials via the Precision Conference System.

-Your camera-ready paper may not exceed 10 pages.
-The website http://www.cs.sfu.ca/~vis/Track/vis-menu.html has complete information regarding formatting requirements of your final revised PDF, copyright form, and optional videos.
+Camera-ready papers may not exceed 11 pages (9 pages of main text and 2 pages of references).
+The website has complete information regarding formatting requirements of your final revised PDF, copyright form, and optional videos.
 We do not need hardcopy.
 Please note in particular the suggestions for ensuring that the images in your PDF document are stored at sufficiently high resolution instead of using the default lossy compression settings.

-IMPORTANT: Please make sure the final submission data in PCS is identical to the final PDF (e.g. title, author names and lastnames, affiliations, author order, emails.)
+IMPORTANT: Please make sure the final submission data in PCS is identical to the final PDF (e.g. title, author names and last names, affiliations, author order, emails.)
 You might need to correct the information in your PCS login in order to update the author information.
-You can do this by logging into their PCS account > my account > Change my contact information.
+You can do this by logging into your PCS account > my account > Change my contact information.

-You can include a video of your work on the conference DVD-ROM.
-Videos can be up to 5 minutes in length, and you may also include other supplemental material such as additional images or source code on the DVD.
-The web site above includes information on how to do so.
-The supplementary materials submitted initially for the 1st review cycle will NOT be automatically included in the conference USB or IEEE digital library.
-Only those submitted in the final version slot will.
+You can include a video of your work on the conference USB stick.
+TVCG requires that supplemental material is also peer-reviewed, hence, this is only allowed if you have already submitted a video and if the reviewers have found it acceptable.
+Videos are usually up to 5 minutes in length, and you may also include other supplemental material such as additional images or source code.
+The website above includes information on how to do so.

 At least one author per accepted paper must register to present the work.
-Also, an author from each paper will present a short preview during the first session.
+Also, an author from each paper will present a short preview in a prior session.

 VIDEO PREVIEW SUBMISSION